The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 Before we dive into my health secrets: make sure you understand the core techniques in my Beef Stew Masterclass.
 I believe that mastering the basics is the first step toward a perfect result.

-This is my personal story of finding a better way to eat.
-I want to share the secrets I have learned through years of testing in my home.
+As I got older, my body began to change.
+I realized I needed to rethink my comfort food to keep my heart strong and my energy high.
+This is my personal story of finding a better way to eat, and I want to share the secrets I have learned through forty years of testing in my urban kitchen.

 My kitchen has changed a lot since I first started cooking in this busy city.
 I had to learn how to make Nutrient-dense comfort food that supports my body instead of just filling my stomach.